iamransh/Hemut-India-Interview---Pranav-Srivastav/README.md

     - docker compose up --build

 \*\*Backend require env variables from .env file the structure of which can be found in .env.example file in the hemut-backend folder.

+To register an admin on the backend:

+    - go to /login page and click on register.
+The data is already hardcoded on the backend.

+\*\*To login with admin cred use the default values provided on the /login page.